pliddy-com/recipes-next/README.md

 npm install
 ```

-Before running the application, a local `.env` file should be created at the root level of the `next` workspace to store environmental variables and secrets:
+Before running the application, a local `.env` file should be created at the root level of the `client` workspace to store environmental variables and secrets:

 ```bash
 # Public url for the deployed site